James R. Smith: Honors

 In 1990, the United States Water Polo Award was established in memory of Jimmie Smith and his contributions to the sport of water polo.
 The award is given annually to an individual or group, recognizing outstanding contributions to water polo in the United States.
 The trophy is exhibited at the International Swimming Hall of Fame.
+He was a recipient of the Peter Uebberoth Award, America's top honor in Water Polo in 1985.